 After you have confirmed the prescription, it will be displayed for checking.
 Either click 'OK' or 'Change'.
-If you click 'OK', your prescription will be recorded on the audit tatabase of your click 'Change', you reenter the 'Prescribing medication' process.
+If you click 'OK', your prescription will be recorded on the audit database.
+If you click 'Change', you reenter the 'Prescribing medication' process.